sidyr6002/FrontEnd-Projects/README.md

 ## Calculator

-This project includes an HTML, CSS, and JavaScript file that work together to create a simple calculator with a modern and stylish user interface.
+This project includes an HTML and CSS file with inline JS that work together to create a simple calculator with a modern and stylish user interface.